Report: Tesla Autopilot involved in more than 700 crashes

 Musk has boasted about the technology for years as the company has rolled out software updates to address safety issues like disobeyed stop signs and traffic lights.

+“Autopilot is safe if the person driving the vehicle is doing they’re doing supposed to be doing, and that is paying attention to the road,” auto industry expert Mike Caudill said.

-The new report has industry experts noting that overall, there are roughly 400 car crashes a day, which are mostly caused by driver error.
+Industry experts say the report is notable but should be put into context, noting that overall, there are roughly 400 car crashes a day, which are mostly caused by driver error.
+Automakers are currently only at level two of five when it comes to autonomous driving technology.

 The issues with Autopilot come amid an ongoing Tesla sales campaign that is drawing new customers with price incentives.